 Biomass, recruitment, and fishing mortality are estimated to be highly variable over time.
 The estimates are uncertain and differ among the alternative assessment methods.
 A large recruitment appears to have entered the population in 1999, and led to increased biomass in that year, but the increase was temporary, due to the short-lived nature of skipjack.
-Biomass appears to have been above average in recent years, but this may differ among regions, as indicated by differences in CPUE.
+Biomass appears to have been above average in recent years, but this may differ among regions.
 SEAPODYM estimates annual biomass of skipjack 30cm or larger cycling between 1,800,000 t and 2,350,000 t from 1998 to 2008, but the quality of these estimates has yet to be determined.
-The average weight of skipjack has generally been declining since 2000, however the trend differs among regions.
+The average weight of skipjack started declining in 2000, but has stabilized in recent years.
 Previous assessments using a catch-at-length analysis (A-SCALA) to assess skipjack tuna in the EPO were considered preliminary because: 1) it was unknown if catch-per-day-fished for purse-seine fisheries is proportional to abundance; 2) it is possible that there is a population of large skipjack that is invulnerable to the fisheries; and 3) the structure of the EPO stock in relation to the western and central Pacific stocks is uncertain.
-These issues are also relevant to the current assessment.
+These issues are also relevant to the other assessments.

 Previous assessments estimated that maximum yields are achieved with infinite fishing mortality because the critical weight is less than the average weight at recruitment to the fishery.
 However, this is uncertain because of uncertainties in the estimates of natural mortality and growth.
 For this reason, no traditional reference points are available for skipjack tuna in the EPO.
 Consequently, indicators and reference levels have been used to evaluate the status of the stock.
 The main concern with the skipjack stock is the constantly increasing exploitation rate.
-However, exploitation rate appears to have leveled off in recent years and the effort has declined.
+However, exploitation rate appears to have leveled off in recent years.
 The data- and model-based indicators have yet to detect any adverse consequence of this increase.
 The average weight was below its lower reference level in 2009, which can be a consequence of overexploitation, but it can also be caused by recent recruitments being greater than past recruitments or expansion of the fishery into areas occupied by smaller skipjack.
-Any continued decline in average length is a concern and, combined with leveling off of catch and CPUE, may indicate that the exploitation rate is approaching or above the level associated with MSY.
-The tagging analyses for regions A and C, length-structured model for region B, and the SEAPODYM analyses do not provide any information that indicates a credible risk to the skipjack stock(s).
+However, average weight has stabilized in recent years.
+The tagging analyses, length-structured model, A-SCALA, and the SEAPODYM analyses do not provide any information that indicates a credible risk to the skipjack stock(s).